 MedeAnalytics are subject to the exact same legal rules and conditions for keeping personal information confidential and secure.
 These conditions are set out in contracts and data sharing agreements, which specify what the information is to be used for and what they are required to do to keep it safe and protect privacy.

-Currently MedeAnalytics receives and processes identifiable information, at the level of the NHS number only, but de-identifies the information for non-direct health care purposes using a process called pseudonymisation.
+Currently MedeAnalytics only receives and processes non-identifiable information for non-direct health care purposes using a process called pseudonymisation.
 We have been working closely with MedeAnalytics to develop technical systems that provide the data we and the GPs need to do our work by extracting de-identified data directly from GP and other health care systems in a ways that do not involve MedeAnalytics or the CCG using information that can identify individual patients.

 This system is called Pseudonymisation at Source, for further information please see section below.

 We will only share anonymised statistical information (information that cannot be tracked back to an individual) with other NHS and partner organisations to help them improve local services, carry out research or audits, and improve public health.